• Skip to main content

 Tips for making roast lamb and rosemary pie

-• use leftover roast lamb for this recipe, ideally, if it’s been chilling overnight in the fridge
+• use leftover roast lamb for this recipe, ideally, lamb that’s been chilling overnight in the fridge

 • you can either finely chop the lamb, carrot and onion or run them through a meat grinder